Rong Guotuan: Early years

 Rong Guotuan was born in British Hong Kong in 1937, with family roots from Zhuhai, Guangdong Province, China.
 He started playing table tennis in his childhood and participated in competitions in Hong Kong as a junior.
-In 1957, Rong decided to move to Mainland China.
+In 1957, Rong decided to move to China.
 He won national champion in the following year and was later selected as a member of the national team.

 Playing career

 Rong's participation in the World Table Tennis Championships began in Dortmund, 1959.
 Chinese men's team faced Hungary at the semifinals of the team competition.
 Rong lost to Zoltán Berczik, the 1958 European champion, in three games.
 He defeated Laszlo Foldy but lost to the 1953 World Championships winner Ferenc Sidó at the eighth team match.
 The Chinese team was defeated by Hungary, 3–5.

-In men's singles competition, Rong recorded seven straight wins to clinch the men's world championship.
+In men's singles competition, Rong recorded seven straight wins (including defeated Berczik in quarter-final and Sidó in final) to clinch the men's world championship.
 He became the first world championship winner after the foundation of the People's Republic of China (PRC).
 The first table tennis ball Double Happiness (DHS, 红双喜) made in China for international competitions was named after Rong's victory at the Championships and the tenth anniversary of the PRC's establishment in 1959.

 At the 1961 World Table Tennis Championships in Beijing, Rong helped Chinese men's team win the first team title by defeating Japan and Hungary in the finals.
 After 1964, he worked as the coach of Chinese women's team.
 The women's team won their first champion at the 1965 World Championships.